Unicomer Group: About RadioShack franchise

 In January 1998, Unicomer Group's shareholders initially acquired a RadioShack franchise in El Salvador.

 In 2002, the brand's expansion outside the Salvadoran territory began in Honduras.

 In 2003, operations began in Guatemala.

 In May 2005, operations began in Nicaragua.

 By January 2015, Unicomer Group owned 57 RadioShack stores distributed throughout the Central American region, making it one of the largest independent owners of RadioShack stores in the world.

 Since 2000, Unicomer Group has become a franchise operator for RadioShack.
 The brand gained position in the region and has created thousands of jobs for Central American families that rely on its brand and deferred payment facilities.

 Unicomer Group received awards Diamond Excellence Award, Platinum Plus Award, Best RadioShack Store Growth Award, and Best Advertising Program.

-On 15 April 2015, Unicomer Group acquired the exclusively rights from the US Bankruptcy court for the RadioShack brands, intellectual property and contracts of existing RadioShack franchise throughout Central America, South America and the Caribbean.
+On 15 April 2015, Unicomer Group acquired the exclusivity rights from the US Bankruptcy court for the RadioShack brands, intellectual property and contracts of existing RadioShack franchise throughout Central America, South America and the Caribbean.
 In the new territories, RadioShack is present through 198 franchise stores, with Unicomer Group as franchisor.
 This has allowed Unicomer Group to have an indirect retail presence in countries where it was not yet present, such as Peru, Bolivia, and Haiti.